 Evan Woodruffe (b.1965) brings the extraordinary into the ordinary.
 Whether on a wall or a luxury motorcar, his paintings sing with colour and vibrating patterns.

-Writer Lucinda Bennett referred to these works as Wet Maps, “living, breathing ecosystems, and visualisations of a new kind of urbanism”, and they propose a fluid way of encountering the world, where the world itself is fluid and porous.
+Writer Lucinda Bennett referred to these works as Wet Maps, “living, breathing ecosystems, and visualisations of a new kind of urbanism”, where the world itself is fluid and porous.

 Selected Exhibitions links

 Poetry of the White Cloud Roof Space, Chengdu 2019